troydhanson/kernel/README.md

-These examples implement a device driver.
-The driver is a loadable kernel module.
+These examples demonstrate kernel programming using a loadable module.
-It is a character device.
-Each version of the driver shows usage of a different kernel API feature.
+Each version of the module shows how to use a different feature of the kernel.

 TODO